 - 9.1.
 The academy recognises that it needs to provide a variety of means for children to report bullying that is happening to them including a means of anonymous reporting - 9.2.
-In our academy the following are in place to support children to report bullying.
-A report can be made via our School website or on Epraise at any time Students can approach any member of staff to report an incident of bullying.
-Parents can log a concern via the school website or via contacting a child's Form Tutor or Head of Year
+In our academy the following are in place to support children to report bullying - Any teacher who will treat seriously and log the concern - Form tutor and Head of year who are readily available to the student - Any pastoral support staff from the ARC or R- zone. available to discuss student concerns and provide opportunities for reporting - Stuvo's student leadership team - Form anti bullying ambassador - Safeguarding team (rainbow lanyard)